Kyllingene/manners/README.md

 ### Running

 Usage is simple.
 Run `manners` with a list of paths to the `Cargo.toml`s of each crate to generate documentation for.
-Alternatively, pass `-j` and a list of paths to premade JSON manifests.
+Alternatively, pass `-j/--json` and a list of paths to premade JSON manifests.

+By default, all features are enabled.
+If you'd like to change this, pass `-f/--features` with a list of features to enable: if any are passed, default features are automatically disabled.

 ### Output